 A secure garage door should look different when you’re away on vacation or away at the office for the day.
 There are a few additional things for you to consider that will give you some extra protection.
 The following garage door security tips can give you added security when you need it most:

 - Disable your latches.
 If you’re going away for a bit, make sure thieves can’t open your garage door.
 You should unplug the garage door opener, and consider putting a padlock or bolt in the latch to halt the door’s tracks.
 The overhead door won’t budge, which is a great deterrent.

 - Think past the garage door.
 Eighty percent of thieves use social media to find out if homeowners are on vacation, and about 40% of younger homeowners broadcast that they’re away when on a trip.
 Having a strong garage door is smart, but pairing it with vacation pics shared only when you’re back home is smarter.

 Protect Your Garage Door Today

 Securing your garage door should be a prime concern when it comes to your overall home security.
 Take action and keep your family and your possessions safe.
 Banko Overhead Doors can implement various plans to keep you safe in every situation listed above, and a few more.
-We know the Tampa Bay area and can make recommendations to address your security concerns, as well as keep your home looking great.
+We know the Greater Tampa Area and can make recommendations to address your security concerns, as well as keep your home looking great.
 Your home will be secure and stylish thanks to our selection of beautiful garage doors.